min2ha/ukwa-site/content/target/40084/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Dr Ian MacIntyre on Facebook (Labour candidate for Dwyfor Meirionnydd)

 Dr Ian MacIntyre is the Labour candidate for Dwyfor Meirionnydd at the 2016 National Assembly Election.